 I had hung my pack following some standard rules that I had found online: at least 6′ away from the trunk and 15′ off the ground.
 I perhaps tied it a little too close to the branch above it with the method I used.
 It hung maybe 3-4 feet below the branch.
 But I guess nothing that I read at the time gave me clear instruction on that part.
 Learning opportunity: the line I used to hang my bag stated in the description that it was good for multi purpose and specifically for hanging bear bags.
-I was using Nite Ize Reflective Cord, which in retrospect was maybe a bad idea.
-I guess I just depended too much on the product description instead of imagining all the reasons why a rope that hangs a bear bag would need to be stronger.
-The breaking strength of this cord is 110lbs.
+I was using Nite Ize Reflective Cord, which in retrospect wasn’t the best choice for the purpose.
+The breaking strength of this cord is just 110lbs.
 I only learned this after the fact, I didn’t even look into it before the trip.
 I just read the description, “Never trip over your tent guy lines on the way back from the outhouse again!
 Includes 15.24m of 2.44mm reflective nylon cord.
 Also useful for hanging bear bags, tying up tarps and making back-country clotheslines.”

 I packed up my camp quickly, skipped breakfast because I had none, and paddled out really early.
 The day was sunny, calm and beautiful and the wind was at my back the whole way home.
 As I paddled back, I was smiling and laughing at myself and the incident.
-My first trip with about 17hrs of rain and a bear stealing my bear bag in the middle of the night.
+My first trip with about 17hrs of rain and a bear stealing my food bag in the middle of the night.
 What an adventure.
-Ultimately, it turned out to be the perfect first trip and a really memorable experience.
+Ultimately, it turned out to be the perfect first trip and a really memorable learning experience.

 So what next?
 My first solo hike.
 I’ll be hiking the Eastern Highlands Backpacking small loop in July 2017.